 Do dryer sheets repel pests?
-According to some university studies, the answer is Yes ... and No. That is, some dryer sheets do have characteristics that repel some insects.
-The bugs that are theoretically most likely to shy away from the dryer sheets are certain mites, food-infesting beetles and weevils, German cockroaches, and, according to one study, fungus gnats.
-Dryer sheets have not been scientifically tested as a mosquito repellant, but some dryer sheets contain a chemical that is a marginally effective repellant.
+According to some university studies, the answer is yes ... and no. That is, some dryer sheets do have characteristics that repel some insects.
+The bugs that are theoretically most likely to shy away from the dryer sheets are certain mites, food-infesting beetles, and weevils, German cockroaches, and, according to one study, fungus gnats.
+Dryer sheets have not been scientifically tested as a mosquito repellent, but some dryer sheets contain a chemical that is a marginally effective repellent.

 The Fungus Gnat Test

 In 2011, researchers at the University of Illinois and Kansas State University tested whether Bounce fabric softener dryer sheets (made by Procter & Gamble) can repel fungus gnats.
 According to the research:

 - The idea came from Master Gardener and trade magazine claims that "sheets of Bounce tucked into pockets of clothing repel mosquitoes."

 - A test chamber was set up in a lab.
 The chamber included two compartments; one with a moist growing media and one with moist media and a Bounce dryer sheet.

 - Adult fungus gnats were released into the chamber.

 - The test was to see how many of the gnats flew into each compartment.

 - The results: When the test was concluded, 45 percent of the adult gnats released into the test chamber were collected out of the compartment with moistened media; only 18 percent were present in the compartment with media and the dryer sheet.

 From these results, the testers took it a step further to determine just what was in the dryer sheets that could cause the insects to be repelled.
 They identified a major volatile compound of the dryer sheets to be linalool.
 Volatile compounds, or volatiles, are those that rapidly evaporate, or disperse into the atmosphere as vapor.